Most Famous Tennis Logos

 Logo Head

 The brand’s history began with winter sports, but the company’s name is often heard on major tennis courts today.
 The logo features an unusual abstract symbol, reminiscent of the upper part of a ski, reflecting the company’s initial specialization.
-Head is known in sports for developing tennis rackets made of metal, composites, and titanium, which have won professional recognition.
+Head is known in the sports industry for developing tennis rackets made of metal, composite materials, and titanium, which have earned professional recognition.
 Famous athletes who have won prestigious tournaments and championships use the company’s products.
 The emblem is part of tennis culture, embodying technological expertise and the company’s engineering mindset.

 ITF (International Tennis Federation)